nicholasready/Liri-Node-App/README.md

       *   A preview link of the song from Spotify
       *   The album that the song is from
 ![](spotify-this-song.gif)
-If no song is provided then your program will default to "The Sign" by Ace of Base.

 ## node liri.js movie-this <movie title here>